stashed/docs/docs/concepts/crds/backupbatch.md

 | `Restic`            | Used to backup workload data, persistent volumes data and databases.
 It uses [restic](https://restic.net) to backup the target.                                                                                          |
 | `VolumeSnapshotter` | Used to take snapshot of PersistentVolumeClaims of a targeted workload.
 It leverages Kubernetes [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) crd and CSI driver to snapshot the PVCs. |

-#### spec.backupConfigurationTemplates
+#### spec.members

-`spec.backupConfigurationTemplates` field specifies a list of target to backup.
+`spec.members` field specifies a list of targets to backup.
 This field consists of the following sub-fields:

-- **spec.target.ref :** `spec.target.ref` refers to the target of backup.
+- **target.ref :** `target.ref` refers to the target of backup.
 You have to specify `apiVersion`, `kind` and `name` of the target.
 Stash will use this information to inject a sidecar to the target or to create a backup job for it.

-- **spec.target.paths :** `spec.target.paths` specifies list of file paths to backup.
+- **target.paths :** `target.paths` specifies list of file paths to backup.

-- **spec.target.volumeMounts :** `spec.target.volumeMounts` are the list of volumes and their `mountPath`s that contain the target file paths.
+- **target.volumeMounts :** `target.volumeMounts` are the list of volumes and their `mountPath`s that contain the target file paths.
 Stash will mount these volumes inside a sidecar container or a backup job.

-- **spec.target.snapshotClassName :** `spec.target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snasphotting.
+- **target.snapshotClassName :** `target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snasphotting.
 Use this field only if `driver` is set to `VolumeSnapshotter`.

-- **spec.task :** `spec.task` specifies the name and parameters of the [Task](/docs/concepts/crds/task.md) crd to use to backup the target.
+- **task :** `task` specifies the name and parameters of the [Task](/docs/concepts/crds/task.md) crd to use to backup the target.

   - **name :** `name` indicates the name of the `Task` to use for this backup process.
   - **params :** `params` is an array of custom parameters to use to configure the task.

-  > `spec.task` section is not required for backing up workload data (i.e. Deployment, DaemonSet, StatefulSet etc.).
+  > `task` section is not required for backing up workload data (i.e. Deployment, DaemonSet, StatefulSet etc.).
 However, it is necessary for backing up databases and stand-alone PVCs.
-- **spec.runtimeSettings :** `spec.runtimeSettings` allows to configure runtime environment for the backup sidecar or job.
+- **runtimeSettings :** `runtimeSettings` allows to configure runtime environment in target for the backup sidecar or job.
 You can specify runtime settings at both pod level and container level.

   - **container :** `container` is used to configure the backup sidecar/job at container level.
 You can configure the following container level parameters:

       |       Field       |                                                                                                           Usage                                                                                                            |